gasduster99/sppComp/try1/try1_2.md

 That said, for the purpose of modeling these data, it is enough to know which clusters were collected as part of which samples, and how big each cluster actually ended up being.
-This information is readily available from CALCOM.
+This information is readily available from CALCOM (the database maintained by the California Cooperative Groundfish Survey).
 For the purpose of the models presented here, all of the observed clusters across a unique sample are aggregated so that the total weight sampled is the sum of all of the total pounds sampled in each cluster of each unique sample.
 Similarly